-A two-day interactive conference on the psychology of sport performance, motivation and mental training for coaches of youth athletes
+A two-day interactive conference and workshop on the psychology of sport performance, motivation and mental training for coaches of youth athletes

-We are offering a full day of intense training with a certified sport psychologist, professional motivational trainers, professional coaches and athletes.
+We are offering two full days of intense training with a certified sport psychologist, professional motivational trainers, professional coaches and athletes.
 It’s a unique opportunity to help you take your coaching skills to the next level and maximize your team’s or athlete’s performance

 Do you want to be a better coach?
 Do you want to help your athletes to breakthrough?
 Do you want to take your athletes to the next level?